1. The Online Market Is Always Changing

-A continuous SEO campaign that tracks marketplace changes, user behavior, competitors’ practices, and updates to search engine algorithms will translate to attaining and retaining a high ranking among search results.
+A continuous SEO improvement campaign that tracks marketplace changes, user behavior, competitors’ practices, and updates to search engine algorithms will translate to attaining and retaining a high ranking among search results.
 One study found that such businesses enjoyed an 18% average increase in rankings.

-In contrast, the same study found that businesses that did not keep up an effective SEO campaign experienced drops of up to 30% in their page rankings.
+In contrast, the same study found that businesses that did not keep up an effective SEO campaign experienced drops up to 30% in their page rankings.

 Yes, an effective SEO campaign can be a lot of work